 Fundraising events can be viewed as "one type of social gathering."
 OGE 99 x 2.
-OGE has advised that nothing in the WAG rule bars its application to fundraisers per se. $Id.^6$ One might argue that a fundraising event does not reflect a sufficient diversity of attendees, because all attendees are united by their common support of the same charity.
-However, OGE does not read the diversity requirement in section 2635.204(q)(2) to require this result. experience, fundraisers may bring together persons with diverse interests and views on broader public policy concerns that are related to the particular charitable mission.
+OGE has advised that nothing in the WAG rule bars its application to fundraisers per se.
+Id.6 One might argue that a fundraising event does not reflect a sufficient diversity of attendees, because all attendees are united by their common support of the same charity. does not read the diversity requirement section 2635.204(q)(2)require this result. to OGE's experience, fundraisers may bring together persons with diverse interests and views on broader public policy concerns that are related to the particular charitable mission.
 For instance, a fundraiser for a nonprofit health organization might bring together public health advocates, academic researchers, health industry representatives, and state and Federal officials, all of whom are interested in health policy but have diverse perspectives.
-Indeed, the Standards elsewhere recognize that a fundraiser can be "an appropriate forum for the dissemination of information." § 2635.808(a)(3).
+Indeed, the Standards of elsewhere recognize that a fundraiser can be "an appropriate forum for the dissemination of information."
+5 C.F.R. § 2635.808(a)(3).